verbb/auth/README.md

 As such, this module is an opinionated wrapper around these packages that lower boilerplate code, provide a consistent API layer and tightly integrate with Craft itself.

 **Heads up!** This isn't a Craft plugin that is intended for end-users.
 Instead, it's something you can install in your own Craft plugins or Craft modules to handle the intricacies of dealing with authentication.
-If you're looking for an easy way to use authenticated third-party APIs for your Craft site in Twig templates, check out [Consume](https://github.com/verbb/consume).

 ## Installation
 You can add the package to your project using Composer, or as a requirement in your `composer.json` file directly: